NASA-rdt/ros_cyton_gamma/README.md

 #ROS Cyton Gamma Package
-##Modified by William Baker, Summer 2014
+##Modified by William Baker, GSFC - Summer 2014

 ###Launching the Cyton Viewer and ROS Nodes:
 ####Note: run each section of code in a new terminal.